-The MM58274C is fabricated using low threshold metal gate CMOS technology and is designed to operate in bus oriented microprocessor systems where a real time clock and calendar function are required.
+The MM58274C-12 is fabricated using low threshold metal gate CMOS technology and is designed to operate in bus oriented microprocessor systems where a real time clock and calendar function are required.
 The on-chip 32.768 kHz crystal controlled oscillator will maintain timekeeping down to 2.2V to allow low power standby battery operation.
-This device is pin compatible with the MM58174B but continues timekeeping up to tens of years.
-The MM58274C is a direct replacement for the MM58274 offering improved Bus access cycle times.
+This device is pin compatible with the MM58174A but continues timekeeping up to tens of years.